ParthVyas23/Currency-Converter-Application/README.md

 # Currency-Converter-Application
-Developed a currency converter application using JavaFX that allows users to select currencies, input amounts, and view real-time conversion results.
+ Developed a currency converter application with JavaFX, featuring currency selection via drop-down menus, real-time conversion display, and predefined exchange rates.
+Implemented a menu bar with "File" and "Help" options, along with JavaFX dialog boxes for user information and error handling.
+Utilized JavaFX event handling for interactive user experiences.